RV Air Conditioning Troubleshooting Guide

 Check the thermostat

-If the AC unit turns on only when you touch the thermostat’s wires to each other, then the thermostat is definitely broken.
-But if the thermostat and your capacitors are working, then it is the control board of the AC unit that may be bad.
+If the AC unit turns on only when you touch the thermostat’s wires to each other, then the thermostat is broken.
+But if the thermostat and your capacitors are working, then the control board of the AC unit may be wrong.

 Thermostats are easy to replace, so you shouldn’t have problems with them.
 As for the control board, you’ll most likely need professional help to get it working.